Chiptang211/informatics-capstone/api-doc.md

 # API & Backend Documentation
-Last Updated at 7:00 PM PST on April 17th
+Last Updated at 7:00 PM PST on May 1st

+## Backend Structure
+- **Data Storage** - SQLite
+- **Web & API Hosting** - Express Webapp written in Javascript
+- **Data Flow** - Backend fetches data from CDC API based on date paremeters and instantly calculate risk score -> Data is recorded to data.db using SQLite command -> Data is retrieved using SQliet command and served to the front end using API

 ## Database
 ### covid_id